 The evolution of the video game industry and its impact on American culture.
 We will explore the renaissance of PC games via digital distribution and browser games, the mobile games industry from its early years through the touch-screen revolution, and the disruption created by both the emergence of the direct-to-consumer business model and changes in the global economy.
 We will analyze key games and trends in terms of their social, cultural, and business impact on our world.
 Lecture.
 GAME 224 and 226 may be taken in any order.
 Prerequisites: WRIT 112, Academic Writing 2, or WRIT 212, Rhetoric and Design; GAME 102, Game Design.

-Putting it all together: Part 1 of 2.
-Students implement their project plan for an original interactive work that was developed and approved in the previous semester’s Game Capstone Research Seminar.
-Special attention will be paid to the effective use of technology, schedule slippage, high-risk areas, weekly progress, play-testing, iteration, and the practicality of the original design intent.
+Students implement their Project Plan of an original video game or interactive media that was developed and approved in the previous semester’s Research & Development effort.
+Special attention will be paid to the effective use of technology, schedule slippage, high-risk areas, weekly progress, playtesting, iteration, and the practicality of the original design intent.
+Degree Projects are formally presented and assessed in a final faculty review.
+Assessment points include effective and creative use of technologies, the quality of problem solving, design thinking throughout the production cycle, usability, professionalism, and the ultimate success of project management planning.
 Studio.
-Prerequisites: Consent of department chair, GAME 302, Game Capstone Research Seminar.
+Prerequisites: Consent of department chair, GAME 431, Degree Project: R&D.